 Emma Rose Ryan is an undergraduate studying Creative Writing at the University of Illinois at Urbana-Champaign.
 She’s been a member of the Chapter One Young Writers Conference team since the event’s inception, and she is honored to be taking over as director for 2018.
 Emma writes middle grade and YA fiction, focusing on paranormal and urban fantasy genres.
 When she’s not writing, Emma can be found reciting Shakespeare, watching The West Wing, or petting someone else’s cat.

 Emma will be co-moderating the conferences’ combined ask anything panel with Julia Byers.

 Panel Moderator: Julia Byers

 Julia Byers graduated in 2016 from the University of Michigan – Ann Arbor, where she studied Honors Creative Writing & Literature and Global Media Studies (Film).
 She graduated with Distinction and Highest Honors.
 She then attended the inaugural Columbia Publishing Course UK, a one-month intensive certificate course focused on the publishing industry, run in collaboration by Columbia University and Exeter College, Oxford University.
 In 2017, she moved to New York City to complete a six-month editorial internship at Scholastic.
 She now spends her days as an assistant at a children’s literary agency.
 In her free time, she directs bookish nonprofit organization Chapter One Events and is a writer and photographer.
 Her writing has received a variety of honors, including a Hopwood Award, the Arthur Miller Award, and first place in the children’s/YA fiction category of the Writer’s Digest Annual Writing Competition.

-Julia will be moderating Ch21Con’s young publishing panel, as well as co-moderating the conferences’ combined ask anything panel with Emma Rose Ryan.
+Julia will be speaking on Ch21Con’s young publishing panel, as well as co-moderating the conferences’ combined ask anything panel with Emma Rose Ryan.